Siege of Melilla (1774–1775): Siege

 Mohammed ben Abdallah assembled an army of 30,000 to 40,000 men and powerful artillery in 1774 and began a bombardment of Melilla.

 Juan Sherlock sent the mariner Juan Trinquini to Malaga to request reinforcements from Andalusia.
 On 11 December, a French ship arrived in Melilla with reinforcements from the peninsula.
 The ship left the city on 16 December with part of the civilian population.
 For defense, 117 new guns and mortars were installed.
 Tomás de Find, Charles III's major artilleryman, took charge of the maintenance of the artillery.
 Two Spanish squads, commanded by Antonio Barceló and José Hidalgo de Cisneros, blocked the Strait of Gibraltar to prevent Great Britain from supplying weapons and ammunition to the Muslim troops.
 A small garrison under Florencio Moreno likewise resisted the Sultan's army at Peñón de Vélez de la Gomera.

 In 1775, war material promised from Britain was intercepted en route to Melilla and captured by the Spanish Navy.
 Spanish sail approached the beleaguered city.
 At the same time the Turks of the Ottoman Empire began to encroach on Morocco's eastern borders.

 Spanish troops resisted the attack over a period of 100 days, over which time some 12,000 projectiles were lobbed onto the city.
 Sherlocke began to break the siege, a situation exacerbated by the desertion of ben Abdallah's Algerians.
 The siege ended on 19 March.

 Aftermath

 There was a meeting between Juan Sherlock and the diplomat Hamed al-Gazel, where he told him that the Sultan wanted to maintain friendly relations and resume trade under more advantageous conditions than in the previous treaty.
 On 20 December 1777, Morocco recognised the United States as an independent nation.
-With the Peace of Aranjuez in 1780, Spain ceded territories to Morocco, however in return Morocco recognized Spanish rule over the remainder of Melilla.
+With the Peace of Aranjuez in 1780, Morocco recognized Spanish rule over the remainder of Melilla, with trade relations being opened between the two nations.